NCAR/SPERR/README.md

 ## When to use raw pointers?
 This project is *strongly* against using raw pointers in the codebase.
 However, there are a few exceptional cases where raw pointers make a lot more sense and they can be used.
+Overall, the use of raw pointers needs to be looked at on a case-by-case basis, and most of the time, an alternative is preferred.
 1. When SPERR interacts with other projects and they might give SPERR a raw pointer.
 - Example: when SPERR takes in input which is expressed as a raw pointer.
 2. When SPERR *has* to use C interfaces that use raw pointers.